Please consider making a philanthropic gift to SpeakEasy Stage. Your donation will help us build and strengthen our community for the next 30 years.

 The adolescent brain has been found to be more sensitive to social feedback, which explains the rise of anxiety, embarrassment, mood swings, and need for social acceptance during adolescence.
 Exposing the still-developing adolescent brain to social media makes users more susceptible to developing addictive behaviors later on, like doom scrolling or “brain-rot,” a popular term used to describe the perceived cognitive decline of those who consume copious amounts of media.

 Indeed, research seems to support that excessive screen time is associated with negative outcomes: lowered self-esteem, increased incidence and severity of mental health issues, poor concentration, and cognitive decline.
 Passive consumption itself, not necessarily of negative news, reduces capacity for sustained attention and focus, which fosters feelings of detachment, loneliness, and disconnection.
 Since Jane seems to exhibit most, if not all, of these emotions, is it fair then to establish a link between Jane’s mental state and her early exposure to technology?
-Or does that reading risk minizimg the circumstances that push her to the edge?
+Or does that reading risk minimizing the circumstances that push her to the edge?

 “Perhaps we’ve traded psychedelics for a slow drip of dopamine that comes from these devices in our pockets” (Loyd).